jxrajala/jxrajala.github.io/index.md

 [Github Website:](https://jxrajala.github.io/) building a personal homepage on Github using Jekyll Pages as part of Command-Line Tools for Linguists course.

-[MA thesis in French Linguistics:](http://urn.fi/URN:NBN:fi:hulib-201611283125) a study of the phonetic norm of Québec French.
+[MA thesis in French Linguistics:](http://urn.fi/URN:NBN:fi:hulib-201611283125) a study on the phonetic norm of Québec French.

 ## Misc.